 - Award-winning logistics company Red Stag Fulfillment can provide 1- to 2-day shipping to almost any home in America.

 - ShipBob likewise provides 2-day fulfillment or better.
 They integrate with Amazon, eBay, Shopify and more.

 - Deliverr is also an excellent choice.
-Plus, they have confirmed they are operating normally despite the COVID-19 outbreak.
+Plus, they have confirmed they are operating almost normally despite the COVID-19 outbreak.

 There are plenty of others, too—just search Google for “FBA alternatives.”

 All these services handle storage, shipping and handling, and delivery on your behalf.
 Some may even help you qualify for Seller Fulfilled Prime.
 (Unfortunately, Seller Fulfilled Prime is not currently open for new registrations.
 That’s probably due to the high number of applications expected while the restrictions are in effect.)

 If you decide to use an FBA alternative, consider using two.
 Third-party logistics companies can get bogged down just as badly as Amazon has.
 If the coronavirus pandemic has taught our industry anything, it’s that putting all your eggs in one basket is never a good idea.

 2. Build Your Customer Service Operation